JoshMermel/JoshMermel.github.io/_posts/2022-12-20-bandaged-cube-diameter.md

 [0x20108000000C03](https://joshmermelstein.com/bandaged-cube-explorer?id=0x20108000000C03),
 and
 [0x30000000040203](https://joshmermelstein.com/bandaged-cube-explorer?id=0x30000000040203).
+All three have a QTM radius and diameter of 15.
 Amazingly, all three of these are familiar to me.
 The first one is the subject of a [previous blog post of mine](https://joshmermelstein.com/solving-cofortress/).
 The other two are both mentioned at the end of that blog post as potentially related configurations!